DavidSpivey/HA-Zone-Creator/README.md

 When you've made necessary changes, Copy Template again and overwrite the one in Home Assistant.

 ### MQTT password is saved in plain text
 For quick access, when MQTT settings are changed, they are immediately saved in settings.ini in the same folder as the app.
-The MQTT password is saved in plain text in this file, although it is not shown in plain text on the UI.
+The MQTT password is saved in plain text in this file, although it is hidden in the UI.